 Art exhibits, musical events, a film festival, teach-in and a wreath-laying ceremony are planned through March 1.
-The events will coincide with a national celebration under the Abraham Lincoln Bicentennial Commission under the title “Lincoln’s Ideals in a New Century.”
+The events coincide with a national celebration organized by the Abraham Lincoln Bicentennial Commission under the title “Lincoln’s Ideals in a New Century.”

 Lincoln, the country’s 16th president, was born Feb.
 12, 1809.